Skip to main menu Skip to content

-Sheung-King was born in Vancouver but raised in Hong Kong.
-He now lives in Toronto and works as a writer and post-secondary educator.
+Sheung-King is a pen name for an author who was born in Vancouver but raised in Hong Kong.
+He lived and taught at the post-secondary level in Guelph and Toronto and now divides his time between Canada and China.
 His undergraduate degree from Queen’s University is in Film and Media Studies.
-He completed an MFA in Creative Writing at the University of Guelph and is in the process of completing a Master of Design, Strategic Foresight and Innovation at OCAD University in Toronto.
+He completed an MFA in Creative Writing at the University of Guelph and studied for a Master of Design, Strategic Foresight and Innovation at OCAD University in Toronto.
 His short stories have been published in numerous literary magazines.
-He is at work on a collection of short stories.

 Fiction